 Save your teeth by correcting these oral health myths!
 Down the road, you’ll be glad you did.

 One of the easiest ways to correct these oral health myths is to come see us.
 Together, we can offer tips and tricks for keeping your teeth healthy at home.
-At your appointment, we’ll give you a comprehensive exam, and we’re also happy to offer free teeth whitening!
+At your appointment, we’ll give you a comprehensive exam, and we’re also happy to offer teeth whitening specials!